mike-022/exchange-analysis/README.md

 <h3>Installation</h3>

-1. Download Miniconda or Anaconda.
-We need conda for running the TA-Lib library which will be unable to compile without it.
+<h4>1.
+Download Miniconda or Anaconda.
+We need conda for running the TA-Lib library which will be unable to compile without it.</h4>
-2. Install TA-Lib dependencies.
+<h4>2.
+Install TA-Lib dependencies.</h4>

-3. Create the environment and install dependencies
+<h4>3.
+Create the environment and install dependencies</h4>

 ```
 conda create --name marketanalysis